ashkamath/TRICD/README.md

   * **COCO relations**: COCO image sselected for surpirsing relations

 For a more in-depth discussion of the dataset design and splits please see Sections 3 and 4 of the paper.

+## Sub-tasks
+We support evaluation on two sub-tasks of the CPD task, allowing models with different capabilities to measure performance on our challenge:

+* **CPD Grounding** : Similar to phrase grounding, for CPD grounding, a model must make bounding box predictions for all annotated phrases within an image caption, where only the positive pairs are evaluated.
+* **CPD VQA** :  This formulation is quite straightforward; a system must simply answer whether or not certain objects or scenes are present in a given image.

 ## Evaluation
 We run inference on the TRICD test and val splits on several current SOTA models.
 We evaluate 6 systems on the CPD grounding subtask (4 grounding models and 2 open vocabulary detection models) and 3 systems on the VQA subtask.